 The program offers participants ability to enhance knowledge, disposition, and skills essential for equity and inclusion work; exposure to research-based, valid intercultural assessment tools; engagement experiences with cross-cultural communication; and a deeper understanding of the effects of stereotypes, implicit bias and microaggressions.

-- Individuals have their names and the year they completed the certificate listed on the Equity and Inclusion Website
+- Participants have their names and the year they completed the certificate listed on the Equity and Inclusion website.

 - Individuals receive an “Equity Warrior” decal that can be placed on their office door, tools of the job, laptops, etc., as an identifiable signal to students and colleagues of actionable support for equity and inclusion work.